eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadControlLoop started during the creation of the workload object receives a delete command, the WorkloadControlLoop shall:
 * delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
-* send a removed workload state for that workload
+* send a `Removed` workload state for that workload
 * stop the WorkloadControlLoop

 Comment: